 Let’s walk through a specific example to illustrate this decision-making process:

-- The Ramon Family owns 100 acres of plantation pine and 40 acres of mixed hardwoods.
-They enroll all 140 acres in NCAPX for a free eligibility assessment.
-Their 100 acres of pine are deemed eligible, and they are assessed 20 Harvest Deferral Credits (HDCs).
+- The Ramon Family owns 100 acres of plantation pine.
+This is their entire ownership.
+They enroll all 100 acres in NCAPX for a free eligibility assessment and they are assessed 20 Harvest Deferral Credits (HDCs).